 ** I have lost this quote from Chrysostom.
 Does anyone know where to find it?

 How long should the Penance be today?
 I believe that our approach should not be absolutist.
 Lesser evils must always be balanced against greater evils.
 After all, we have justified the killing of multitudes of innocent people in war (Dresden, Hiroshima, Viet Nam) in order to achieve what was believed to be a greater good.
 Likewise I think the Penance regarding abortion should vary according to circumstances.
 (I speak after 51 years of pastoral experience.
 “Young priests know the rules.
 Old priests know the exceptions.”)

 Here would be two extreme examples: 1 If it was a wealthy woman who got pregnant when she and her husband could have avoided it, and then they just didn’t want to be bothered with a baby and so had an abortion, then both (I repeat, both mother and father) should be excluded from the sacraments for a long time.
-2 If it was a 14 year old girl with mental problems, living in poverty, the pregnancy the result of rape, and the baby seriously deformed, the period of Penance should be short.
+2 If it was a 14 year old girl with mental problems, living in poverty, the pregnancy the result of rape, and the baby seriously deformed, and her life seriously threatened, the period of Penance should be short.
 Very short.

 To repeat: The Church’s discipline is intended not as punishment but simply to make it clear that all human life, unborn and born, should be reverenced and protected, not killed.